IGNW/ignw-gcp-project-creator/README.md

 # IGNW GCP Project Provisioner

 Creates a privileged service account and key for purpose of project admin.
-Private key is rendered in remote state.
+Private key is encrypted at-rest in remote state GCS bucket.

 ## Installion Requirements

-1. An empty project must be created before TF run.
+1. An empty project must be created before the initial Terrform run.
-2. Remote state bucket must created inside empty project before TF run.
+2. Remote state bucket must created inside empty project before initial Terrafom run.
 In the example below, `provisioner-project0` is the name of your pre-created project.
-3. Inside the new project, GCS bucket must be named with the value in `bucket=`
+3. In the Terraform code, alter the GCS bucket backend value to the name of the bucket in Step #2.

+Example:

 ```
 terraform {